On February 9th, 2021,

 This article will cover everything you need to know to find the best activities in Hokkaido for your trip, plus share some local tips and experience to help you plan everything smoothly.
 So if you’re looking for the best things to do in Hokkaido for your trip, read on!

 Konnichiwa!
-My name’s Ayaka Yoshikawa and I was proudly born and raised right here in Hokkaido, where I now have the privilege of sharing our unique environment and unforgettable outdoor experiences with visitors as a Hokkaido outdoor guide.
+My name’s Ayaka Yoshikawa and I was proudly raised right here in the outdoors of Hokkaido, where I now have the privilege of sharing our unique environment and unforgettable outdoor experiences with visitors as a Hokkaido outdoor guide.

 There’s something for everyone to do in Hokkaido